blackmacaroon/stuff-and-things-colorado/README.md

-This is a vanilla JS app
-I forgot to init
+This is a vanilla JS app following the Model-View-Controller paradigm I forgot to init